-The course is held 9am-4:00 pm Thursdays in February and March at the Belmont Manor and Historic Park Carriage House, except on field trip days when it is held at NASA’s Goddard Space Flight Center, Greenbelt, MD.
+The course is held Thursdays in February and March at the Baltimore & Ohio Ellicott City Station Museum, except for two days when it is held at NASA’s Goddard Space Flight Center, Greenbelt, MD.

 This intensive volunteer leadership and environmental education program is based upon the award-winning Legacy Leadership Institute model developed by Laura Wilson, Ph.D., Director, University of Maryland Center on Aging.

 The institute’s original outreach was to persons 50+ and was designed to allow participants to use leadership skills to address environmental concerns and give back to the community, usually with 100+ hours of volunteer service to a local environmental organization.

-The current in-person class institute is restarting in 2023 after 2 years of virtual-only lectures due to COVID.
+The in-person class institute is restarting in 2023 after 2 years of virtual-only lectures due to COVID.
 It is shorter than the program originally introduced in 2009; it's open to adults of all ages, with optional field trips, and has no volunteer requirement following the classes.
 However, any participant who follows up the course by engaging in an approved environmental volunteer project with a county environmental organization may be certified as a HoLLIE graduate.

 To learn more about what the in-person program is like, please click the links below or the tabs at the top of this page for more information.
 Visit:

 Classes-2022 - where you can download or view a prior-year Class Syllabus